 Many long-term assets are depreciated across their useful lives, under a systematic process where an expense is recorded and the asset's carrying amount is reduced each period by that same expense amount.

-It is noteworthy that the entity need not own the item to expect to receive future economic benefit.
+The entity need not own the item to expect to receive future economic benefit.
 For example, a leased item may be classified as an asset because the entity will realise long-term future economic benefits from the lease, even though the entity does not own the underlying leased item.

 Assets can be classified as tangible or intangible.11 For example, manufacturing equipment is a tangible asset, as its economic benefits derive from its physical properties.
 In contrast, a patent is an intangible asset because the value of the asset comes not from the physical legal document evidencing the patent, but rather from the legal rights of the patent.